nextauthjs/next-auth/CONTRIBUTING.md

 ### Skipping a release

-If a commit contains `[skip release]` in their message it will be excluded from the commit analysis and won't participate in the release type determination.
+If a commit contains `[skip release]` in their message, it will be excluded from the commit analysis and won't participate in the release type determination.
 This is useful, if the PR being merged should not trigger a new `npm` release.